-Zuì hǎo Poori or the Best Poori recipe is a poori that stays puffed up for a longer time and tastes very crispy and delicious with any side dish.
+Zuì hǎo Poori, the Best Poori recipe is a poori that stays puffed up for a longer time.
+It tastes very crispy and delicious with any side dish.

 We are on the final alphabet of the A to Z Indian Pooris and for Z, I had to twist a bit to use the Chinese word zuì hǎo which means The best.
-The recipe is inspired by Anu's recipe and I totally enjoyed making it.
+Inspiration for this recipe comes from Anu's recipe and I totally enjoyed making it.

 The pooris stay puffed up and are crispy as it uses Semolina, along with hot oil.
 I first saw this on Finla's feed where she said she made it from Ria's space.
 When I checked on Ria, she had done it from Anu.
 So this poori recipe has traveled quite a distance to finally end the series of A to Z Indian Pooris.

 Step By Step Pictures for making the Zuì hǎo Poori The Best Poori Recipe

 Zuì hǎo Poori | The Best Poori Recipe